 PUBLIC TALK ON ZOOM.

 This is a digital event.
-Shortly before the event begins, the link will appear on this site.
 Add the event to your favourites and receive a reminder via email.

 Pawel Romanczuk works at the interface of applied mathematics, theoretical physics, and behavioral biology.
 He focuses on collective behavior of organismic systems.
 His research bridges analytical and synthetic sciences to study self-organization, evolutionary adaptations, and functional dynamical behavior.